 On long-distance trains, there are paid extra services.
 You can choose a seat above a restaurant carriage which is sometimes more expensive.
 Selecting a seat from a closed 2- or 4-seat department costs more than the regular tickets.
 In long-distance trains, having extra luggage or a bicycle charged additional fees.
 No extra fees need to be paid when travelling with them on commuter trains.

 You can change a ticket to another train before the journey has begun.
 VR takes a service fee of 5 euros and the price difference of the tickets.
 Cancelling a ticket is only possible if you have bought a cancellation protection service together with your ticket.
 This protection costs from a few euros up to 40 euros.

 When a train is delayed at least 60 minutes, you can apply for a compensation of 25 per cent of the original ticket price, not including the cancellation protection fee.
 After 2 hours delay, the compensation will be 50 per cent.
-Compensation less than 4 euros will not be paid.
+Compensation of fewer than 4 euros will not be paid.

 The compensation rule is based on the EU's regulation.
 The compensation is not automated but you must apply for it.

 There are only a few international train routes to Finland.
 You can ride a train from Helsinki to St. Petersburgh or Moscow.
 Trains between Helsinki and St. Petersburg are called Allegros.
 This is a common project between Finland and Russia.
 Trains between Helsinki and Moscow are operated either by VR or by the Russian Railways.

 Where to Book Train Tickets?